 - Extending bilateral co-operation on the acquisition of equipment and technologies, for example in unmanned aerial systems, complex weapons, submarine technologies, satellite communications and research and technology

 - Aligning wherever possible our logistics arrangements – including providing spares and support to the new A400M transport aircraft

 - Developing a stronger defence industrial and technology base

-Industry is happy, the press is happy and only a few far right loonies are moaning, which is exactly why we must think very hard about this because those so called far right loonies are generally speaking the ones who have this nations interest at heart and don’t want to see subsumed into some amorphous European identity without the sovereign means of ones defence.
+The industry is happy, the press is happy and only a few far-right loonies are moaning, which is exactly why we must think very hard about this because those so-called far-right loonies are generally speaking the ones who have the interest of this nation at heart and don’t want to see subsumed into some amorphous European identity without the sovereign means of one’s defence.